 Since their inception, concept stores have indelibly moulded cities.
 Milan’s Corso Como, Paris’ Colette and, globally, Dover Street Market have all been emblematic of the cultural zeitgeist of the metropolis.
 Presenting artistic and well-considered curations of captivating luxury brands, these stores deliver an experience far beyond the usual retail offering.
-Longtime admirers of these luxury concept models and local fashion tastemakers, Edward and Constance von Dadelszen, are set to introduce a new era of luxury to New Zealand, with the highly anticipated opening of their retail emporium Faradays.
+Longtime admirers of these luxury concept models and local fashion tastemakers, Edward and Constance von Dadelszen, are introducing a new era of luxury to New Zealand, with the highly anticipated opening of their retail emporium Faradays.

-Located at 8 Faraday Street in Parnell, the 550 square metre flagship is set to provide a luxurious escape for the senses, the calibre of which has never been seen before on our shores.
-Introducing a multi-faceted fashion and lifestyle experience, the offering encompasses some of the world’s most sought-after brands, including Givenchy, Loewe, Alexandre Vauthier and Giuseppe Zanotti, along with the von Dadelszen’s own, lauded eponymous label.
+Now, customers can experience in person the luxurious escape for the senses that the Faradays team has set out to provide — the calibre of which has never been seen before on our shores.
+Introducing a multi-faceted fashion and lifestyle experience, the offering encompasses some of the world’s most sought-after brands, including Givenchy, Loewe and Alexandre Vauthier, Christian Louboutin and Giuseppe Zanotti, along with the von Dadelszen’s own, lauded eponymous label.
 Faradays is also the first in the Southern Hemisphere to offer the legendary house of Alaïa.

 “We wanted to create an iconic retail experience that becomes a beacon of luxury in the Antipodes,” says Edward von Dadelszen, Co-founder and CEO.
 Thanks to the exquisite taste of those at the helm, Faradays is an incredibly exciting retail proposition indeed.

 For those who don’t shy away from glamour, Alexandre Vauthier’s extraordinary pieces are the masterful work of a designer who first trained as a couturier.
-At Faradays, embellished Vauthier accessories catch the light, while a thoughtful edit of ready-to-wear pieces is classic with a high-fashion twist and a selection of the brand’s incredible footwear is also available.
+At Faradays, embellished Vauthier accessories catch the light, while a thoughtful edit of ready-to-wear pieces is classic with a high-fashion twist, and a selection of the brand’s incredible footwear is also available.